gaurityagi21/admin-dashboard/README.md

 # Admin Dashboard

-A customizable React Admin Dashboard with themes, tables, charts, calendar, and a Kanban board.
+A customizable React Admin Dashboard with themes, tables, charts, a calendar, and a Kanban board.
 Built using React, Material-UI, FullCalendar, and Recharts.

 ## Features